A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "When we finally arrived to the other side, there was a great battle, which cluttered the skies.
 Ships were everywhere and a bunch of them shot at us, but Munto protected me like it was nothing."
 She knew, without a doubt, he'd keep her safe.
 "One of the enemy kings had captured a powerful ally and taken his strength.
 Munto knew it wasn't safe and ordered his men to take me back to his kingdom."

 "I fell unconscious, then, so I don't know what happened after that.
-I woke up at his palace, only to find that the war was, thankfully, over."
-Though, in her own opinion, much wasn't done on her part, she was glad to have helped.
+I woke up at his palace, only to find that the war was thankfully over."
+Though, in her own opinion, much was not done on her part, she was glad to have helped.

 "Munto told me that certain preparations had to be made before we were able to restore the Akuto.
 He introduced me to the Prophetess, Ryueri-san.
 She is very beautiful and wise, and was the one who helped Munto into finding me, two summers ago."
 Yumemi gave a small nod of self-acknowledgement, silently thanking the woman who sacrificed her eyesight for the king.